 5. Solar Powered Electricity

 Electricity can be generated by harnessing solar power in a couple of ways, but the most widespread method uses photovoltaic (PV) cells, or solar cells.
 A PV cell is made up of semiconductor material (the most used semiconductor material is silicon although cadmium based PV cells are also used) sandwiched between a glass cover and a backing material.
 The semiconductor has two layers, a top layer that is negatively charged (n-type layer) and a bottom layer that is positively charged (p-type layer).
 The boundary between these two layers is called the depletion zone where an internal electric field is created that prevents electrons from flowing from the negatively charged side to the positively charged side to balance the charge difference.
 As photons from the sun pass through the glass and get absorbed by the semiconductor, they dislodge electrons from the atoms within the depletion zone.
 These free electrons flow to the surface of the semiconductor n-type layer and the electron hole created by the dislodging of the electron flows down to the p-type layer.
-By connecting the negatively charged, n-type, layer with the positively charged, p-type, layer with a conductive material such as a metallic wire, the electrons will flow from the n-type layer back to the p-type layer (Figure 3C.51).
+By connecting the negatively charged, n-type, layer with the positively charged, p-type, layer with a conductive material such as a metallic wire, the electrons will flow from the n-type layer back to the p-type layer to fill the electron hole (Figure 3C.51).
 This flow of electrons is electricity!

 A single PV cell is anywhere from 0.5 to 4 inches across and can generate 1-2 watts of electricity.
 This is enough to power small items like a calculator or a watch.
 PV cells are connected to create larger solar panels, like would be seen on a house roof or in a solar farm.
 An individual solar panel can generate 300-600 watts of electricity and is roughly 2 meters long by 1 meter wide.